-- The Environment Manager, in consultation with the archaeologist, will develop an archaeological management plan for the item/object in consultation with GTPL, OEH, the Environmental Representative, and Aboriginal stakeholders (for managing Aboriginal objects).
-The archaeological management plan will include: - An assessment of the significance of the item(s). - Identification of appropriate mitigation measures (including when works can re-commence). - An assessment of the consistency of any new heritage impacts against the approved impacts of the IWC Project. - For Aboriginal objects, completion of an Aboriginal Site Impact Recording Form and registration of any new site(s) on the Aboriginal Heritage Information Management System (AHIMS) register.
-GTPL. - The Environment Manager will review and update the CEMP, Heritage Management Plan and other relevant environmental documents to include any additional mitigation measures identified in the archaeological management plan. - The archaeological management plan will be implemented. - The archaeologist is to prepare a report upon completion of works.
-The Environment Manager is to submit the report to GTPL, the Environmental Representative, OEH, Aboriginal stakeholders (where relevant) and DP&EI.
+- The Environment Manager, in consultation with the archaeologist, will develop an archaeological management plan for the item / object in consultation with GTPL, OEH, the Environmental Representative, and Aboriginal stakeholders (for managing Aboriginal objects).
+The archaeological management plan will include: - An assessment of the significance of the item(s). - Identification of appropriate mitigation measures (including when works can re-commence). - An assessment of the consistency of any new heritage impacts against the approved impacts of the Project. - For Aboriginal objects, completion of an Aboriginal Site Impact Recording Form and registration of any new site(s) on the Aboriginal Heritage Information Management System (AHIMS) register. - The Environment Manager will review and update the CEMP, Heritage Management Plan and other relevant environmental documents to include any additional mitigation measures identified in the archaeological management plan. - The archaeological management plan will be implemented. - The archaeologist is to prepare a report upon completion of works.
+The Environment Manager is to submit the report to the Principal and the Environmental Representative.
+GTPL will provide the report to OEH, Aboriginal stakeholders (where relevant) and DP&I.